Delonix regia: Micronesia

 It grows in Guam, and is the official tree of the Commonwealth of the Northern Mariana Islands.

 Cultivation

 Required conditions

 The royal poinciana requires a tropical or near-tropical climate, but can tolerate drought and salty conditions.
-It prefers an open, free-draining sandy or loamy soil enriched with organic matter.
-The tree does not like heavy or clay soils and flowers more profusely when kept slightly dry.
+It thrives in open, free-draining sandy or loamy soil enriched with organic matter.
+The tree does poorly in heavy or clay soils, and flowers more profusely when kept slightly dry.

 Propagation

 Seeds

 The royal poinciana is most commonly propagated by seeds.
 Seeds are collected, soaked in warm water for at least 24 hours, and planted in warm, moist soil in a semi-shaded, sheltered position.
-In lieu of soaking, the seeds can also be "nicked" or "pinched" (with a small scissors or nail clipper) and planted immediately.
+In lieu of soaking, the seeds can also be "nicked" or "pinched" (with a small pair of scissors or nail clipper) and planted immediately.
 These two methods allow moisture to penetrate the tough outer casing, stimulating germination.
 The seedlings grow rapidly and can reach 30 cm in a few weeks under ideal conditions.